-In general, nudging the soil moisture doesn't affect the upper atmospheric flow.
-It can, however, in AISF runs reduce some errors across models for the t2m and prep variables.
+In general, nudging the soil moisture does not affect the upper atmospheric flow.
+AISF runs have similar biases in terms of correlation, n.s.d. and RMSE, for \$2m\$ and prep, compared to AISI, across the different models.
 The same conclusion stands for the AISF and AFSI runs for prep and mslp.
-The aforementioned observations are Jocation specific as one component within a climate model might, erroneously, be tuned in such a way that it compensates for biases in other components of the climate model.
-If so, nudging only that
+The aforementioned observations are location specific as one component within a climate model might, erroneously, be tuned in such a way that it compensates for biases in other components of the climate model.
+If so, nudging only that component would not reduce the overall bias.
+In this case, prescribing only the soil moisture part does not guarantee the reduction of the overall bias.